jortuck/PaleoclimateVisualizerAPI/README.md

 # About
-This pPython API uses https://fastapi.tiangolo.com/.
+This Python API uses https://fastapi.tiangolo.com/.